Bamboo: Japan

-Bamboo is a symbol of prosperity in Japan, and are used to make New Year's decorations called kadomatsu.
+Bamboo is a symbol of prosperity in Japan, and is used to make New Year's decorations called kadomatsu.
 Bamboo forests sometimes surround Shinto shrines and Buddhist temples as part of a sacred barrier against evil.
 In the folktale Tale of the Bamboo Cutter (Taketori Monogatari), princess Kaguya emerges from a shining bamboo section.

 In Japan, the Chinese "Three Friends of Winter" (kansai sanyū) concept is traditionally used as a ranking system, where pine (松 matsu) is the first rank, bamboo (竹 take) is the second rank, and plum (梅 ume) is the third rank.
 This system is used in many traditional arts like with sushi sets, embroidering kimono or tiers of accommodations at traditional ryōkan taverns.

 Bamboo is known to be a strong material and able to withstand extreme heat.
 It is the only plant known to have survived the atomic bombings of Hiroshima in 1945.

 Malaysia

 In Malaysia, a similar story includes a man who dreams of a beautiful woman while sleeping under a bamboo plant; he wakes up and breaks the bamboo stem, discovering the woman inside.